-Explain the importance of sustainable development with reference to groundwater by giving example.
+18 Explain the importance of Sustainable development with reference to groundwater by giving an example.

-- Sustained development aims at economic development without damaging the environment and at the same time conserving for the future.
-Resources are to be used in such a way that they are not overexploited. - In the case of groundwater, we have utilized it to the maximum.
+- Sustained development aims at economic development without damaging the environment and at the same time conserving for the future. - Sustainability is the capability to use the resources judiciously and maintain the ecological balance. - In the case of groundwater, we have utilized it to the maximum.
 It is a natural resource which is replenished by nature.
-People living in the areas with surplus water reserves should take care for its conservation. - Efforts should be made not to overuse or degrade the quality of water.
-Recent evidences show that groundwater is under serious threat of disappearance.
-If suitable steps are not taken, it can pose serious consequences.
+People living in the areas with surplus water reserves should take care of its conservation. - Efforts should be made not to overuse or degrade the quality of water.
+Recent evidence shows that groundwater is under serious threat of disappearance.
+If suitable steps are not taken, it can pose serious consequences. - In other words, it is the process of economic growth that is sustained over a long period of time without causing any fall in the quality of life of future generations.